Njorogetracy/foodies-corner/README.md

  ## Acknowledgements

- - My Mentor Mitko Bachvarov for the helpul guidance, resouces and feedback offered though my project
+ - My Mentor Mitko Bachvarov for the helpul guidance, resources and feedback offered thoughout my project
  - Code Institute Slack community for the resourceful information and resources
  - Code Institute Tutor Support for being very generous with assitance and guidance in some areas in my project
- - Ken Miriti a photographer and friend who graciously asent me some of his images to use in my project
+ - Ken Miriti a photographer and friend who graciously sent me some of his images to use in my project